Back to blog posts list.

 We spoke with Dr. Vontrelle Roundtree, MDLIVE Interim Chief Medical Officer, on recognizing common COVID-19 symptoms, what to do if you experience symptoms, and available treatments, including vaccines.

-common symptoms of COVID-19.
+Common symptoms of COVID-19.

 Symptoms usually appear 2-14 days after you’ve been exposed to the virus and can include: